cardano-foundation/CIPs/CIP-0036/README.md

 }
 ```
 The entries under keys 1, 2, 3, 4 and 5 represent the Catalyst delegation array,
-the staking key on the Cardano network, the address to receive rewards,
+the staking credential on the Cardano network, the address to receive rewards,
 a nonce, and a voting purpose, respectively.
 A registration with these metadata will be
 considered valid if the following conditions hold: